T-Systems-MMS/openapi-typescript-angular-generator/README.md

 - `-o` output destination for the generated code
 - `-e` (optional) building environment: java (default) or docker
 - `-m` (optional) mount root for the docker container
-- `-a` (optional) add authorization headers
+- `-a` (optional) adds authorization headers when fetching the OpenAPI definitions remotely.
+Pass in a URL-encoded string of name:header with a comma separating multiple values

 `Docker` or `Java` must be installed for the generator to work.

 Pay attention to the input/output-parameter when using docker.
 These parameters will be used after the docker container is started and the volumne is mounted.
-So any path-resolution will be start from `/local`.
+So any path-resolution, except the input-parameter is an url, will be start from `/local`.

+Proxy settings from the executed process will be applied to the openapi-generator-process.

 ## License